 This day is remembered as Juneteenth Independence Day or Freedom Day across the country.
-At Crystal Bridges, we celebrate the works of modern and contemporary African American artists.
-Take some time to explore some of these artworks that focus on themes of black identity in the United States.
+At Crystal Bridges, we celebrate the works of African American artists.
+Take some time to explore some modern and contemporary artworks in the collection that focus on themes of black identity in the United States.

-Painted in a colorful and mildly distorted style, the image vividly evokes the racial and economic injustices of the Jim Crow era in the United States.
+Painted in a colorful and mildly distorted style, The Garbage Man vividly evokes the racial and economic injustices of the Jim Crow era in the United States.

 John Biggers’s personal life experiences heavily influenced his work.
 In a career that spanned over 50 years, he drew inspiration from the people in his life and his community.
 The Garbage Man, painted in 1944 at age 20 while Biggers was serving in the US Navy, reflects an example of the artist’s early work that focused primarily on racial inequities.
 He later earned his PhD in art education and founded the art program at what is now Texas Southern University in Houston.